Saber (Fate/stay night): Critical response

-Feedback to Saber's role in the anime Unlimited Blade Works have received mixed responses; several critics have expressed anger on how wasted her character was.
-Dee Hogan from The Mary Sue felt that both Saber and Rin were sidelined and they "deserve much better".
-Gabriella Ekens of Anime News Network criticized the lack of focus on Saber's character, saying "it's a shame".
-According to UK Anime Network, Saber and Shirou were the least interesting couple in the anime Unlimited Blade Works; Rin Tohsaka and Archer felt more entertaining.
-Urobuchi said Saber's relationship with Shirou does not seem like a realistic relationship between a male and a female, but a complicated relationship with a boy who became a girl.
-He said it is not a relationship fueled by instinct like the relationship between a man and a woman, but a romance of logic between two people who need each other.
+Feedback to Saber's role in the anime Unlimited Blade Works have received negative responses; several critics have expressed anger on how wasted her character was.
+Dee Hogan from The Mary Sue stated that Saber was sidelined in favour of Rin and that she "deserve much better".
+According to UK Anime Network, Rin and Shirou were less interesting as a couple in the anime Unlimited Blade Works in comparison to Saber and Shirou in Studio Deen's anime adaptation of Fate/stay night; stating that Rin Tohsaka and Archer felt more entertaining and interesting.
+Gabriella Ekens of Anime News Network criticized the lack of focus on Saber's character, saying "it's a shame" especially when Saber is considered the mascot of the Fate franchise.
+Urobuchi said Saber's relationship with Shirou does not seem like a realistic relationship fueled by instinct like the relationship between a man and a woman, but a romance of logic between two people who need each other.
 He added that the Fate route could have been told through the Ancient Greek views on love.
+In contrast, both Nasu and Takeuchi however state that Shirou and Saber is more appealing and still functions as realistic even if it is the relationship between two soulmates.
 Michelle Ruff's English performance as Saber has led to negative criticism for leading an unfitting tone as the character in comparison to Kate Higgins; Anime News Network criticized her lack of dialogues in the Unlimited Blade Works movie.
 Saber's charming side in Today's Menu for the Emiya Family was well received.

 In the first Heaven's Feel film, Fandom Post said Saber's importance is reduced because her relationship with Shirou "does not develop in an engaging way" in the movie.
+Although, Chris Beveridge stated he enjoyed multiple interactions between Sakura and Shirou and at the same time with Saber.
 Her transformation into Alter and her fight in the second Heaven's Film earned praise from Fandom Post, which called it one of the biggest highlights of the sequel.